annattiwary12/redis-basic/README.md

   - Demonstrates how to:
     - Set expiry (TTL) manually on a Redis key (`msg:6`).
     - Retrieve and log the value.
-    - Useful for learning and testing TTL behavior in Redis.
+    - Useful for learning and testing TTL behavior in Redis

----